aureliasegarra/v-todos/README.md

 ## Language/tools 🛠
 - HTML5 / CSS3
-- Javascript / REACT NATIVE/ Hooks
+- Javascript / Vue.js
-- EXPO

 ## Goals 🏔
-- Discover React Native
-- Discover Expo
-- Discover Native components
-- UX / UI
+- Discover Vue.js / new Javascript Framework

 ## How to use ⚙️